 - Pass an English Test at minimum of B1 Level

 Applying for indefinite leave to remain as a Spouse, Civil Partner or Unmarried Partner, you will need to have completed 5 years (60 months) in the UK as the partner of a British citizen or settled person.
 You will also need to satisfy the strict financial requirements under Appendix FM of the Immigration Rules.

 If applying for indefinite leave to enter or remain as an Adult Dependent Relative or Child, you will need to demonstrate that you will be adequately maintained, accommodated and cared for without recourse to public funds.
 There is no English language requirement and it is not necessary to pass the Life in the UK test.

 Each of the family related settlement categories also have their own additional eligibility criteria, which we will be able to guide you on fully.

-Work related and Investment related settlement routes include the Tier 1 Innovator, Tier 1 Investor Visa, and Tier 2 General Skilled Worker and the Sole Representative of an Overseas Business Visa and the UK Ancestry Visa.
+Work related and Investment related settlement routes include the Innovator visa route, Tier 1 Investor visa, and Tier 2 General Skilled Worker visa, Sole Representative of an Overseas Business Visa and the UK Ancestry Visa.